 Proposals (not completed papers) are due on or before Friday, May 7, 2021.
 Limit of one presentation per individual.
 Please indicate whether you would be willing to serve as a session chair.

-Registration is free for full-time undergraduate students of any college or university and faculty and staff of Augustana College.
-For lodging information, visit www.augie.edu/lodging.
+- Registration is free for full-time undergraduate students of any college or university and for Augustana University faculty and staff, courtesy of the Mellon Fund Committee.

-Autograph Party: The Northern Plains Autograph Party will be held on Saturday, April 25, in conjunction with the conference.
-Authors of recent books about the Northern Plains may apply to be invited to participate by contacting CWS Executive Director Dr. Harry Thompson at email@example.com by May 7.
+Autograph Party: The Northern Plains Autograph Party is scheduled to be held on Friday, August 6, in conjunction with the conference.
+Authors of new books about the Northern Plains may apply to be invited to participate by contacting CWS Executive Director Dr. Harry Thompson at email@example.com by May 7.
 Limit of one title per invited author.

 The Dakota Conference is supported in part by a grant from the National Endowment for the Humanities.